APGA Commitment to Pipeline Safety

 PHMSA Issues Advisory on Corrosion Protection

-On June 21, the Pipeline and Hazardous Materials Safety Administration (PHMSA) issued an advisory bulletin to remind all owners and operators of hazardous liquid, carbon dioxide, and gas pipelines to consider the overall integrity of the facilities to ensure the safety of the public and operating personnel and to protect the environment.
+The Pipeline and Hazardous Materials Safety Administration (PHMSA) issued an advisory bulletin to remind all owners and operators of hazardous liquid, carbon dioxide, and gas pipelines to consider the overall integrity of the facilities to ensure the safety of the public and operating personnel and to protect the environment.
 Read it here.

 PHMSA Issues Advisory on Snow and Ice Impact on Distribution Systems

-On February 11, the Pipeline and Hazardous Materials Safety Administration (PHMSA) issued an advisory bulletin advising owners and operators of petroleum gas and natural gas facilities of the need to take the appropriate steps to prevent damage to pipeline facilities from accumulated snow or ice.
+The Pipeline and Hazardous Materials Safety Administration (PHMSA) issued an advisory bulletin advising owners and operators of petroleum gas and natural gas facilities of the need to take the appropriate steps to prevent damage to pipeline facilities from accumulated snow or ice.
 Past events on natural gas distribution system facilities appear to have been related to either the stress of snow and ice or the malfunction of pressure control equipment due to ice blockage of pressure control equipment vents.
 This advisory reminds owners and operators of the need to take precautionary actions to prevent adverse events.
 A copy of the advisory can be found here.